 John’s initial request in therapy was to work on managing his emotions better when he got home from work.
 I told him that while that wasn’t a bad idea, there might be another strategy that would be both simpler and more effective: Managing his expectations better.

 What I had John do was start to notice and pay attention to what he was thinking to himself on his way home from work and right as he walked through the door.
 What sorts of thoughts and images were going through his mind?
 He explained that he imagined his whole family rushing into his arms with lots of hugs and smiles.

 Then we took a step back and examined how realistic an expectation that was.
-His wife had been home all day with their four energetic kids and was frequently exhausted from the day, so maybe it wasn’t totally realistic to expect her to leap into his arms full of affections and cheerful exuberance.
+His wife had been home all day with their four energetic kids and was frequently exhausted from the day, so maybe it wasn’t totally realistic to expect her to leap into his arms full of affection and cheerful exuberance.